cowlet/cowlet.github.io/_posts/2016-08-23-linear-regression-in-rust.markdown

 description:  "One of the most fundamental ML techniques, how does linear regression work?"
 ---

 Rust is an interesting new programming language, with a rich type system, zero-cost abstractions, and a memory-safety checker.
 The best way to pick up a new programming language is to build something real with it.
-At the same time, the best way to understand how a machine learning algorithm really works is to build it yourself.
+Also, the best way to understand how a machine learning algorithm really works is to build it yourself.

-I decided to learn Rust by implementing linear regression, which is an elegant and simple technique, but one which is still useful even at advanced levels.
-This article describes the algorithm and its applications, and examines what I learned while building it in Rust.
+I decided to learn both Rust and the inner workings of linear regression at the same time.
+Linear regression is a simple concept, but still very useful for data science.
+This article describes the algorithm and its applications, and what I learned while building it in Rust.

 ## What is linear regression?

-A common use of linear regression is fitting sampled data to a straight-line function of the form:
+A common use of linear regression is to fit sampled data to a straight-line function of the form:

 $$y = mx + c$$